 CHAPTER 5.05.
 ERECTION OF MORE THAN ONE PRINCIPAL STRUCTURE ON A LOT.

 Only one (1) structure housing a permitted or permissible principal use may be erected on single lot, provided that yard and other requirements are met.
-Exception: Secondary residences in the Agricultural Zone, per 4.01.03.8, may be allowed provided that yard and other requirements are met.

 CHAPTER 5.06.
 STRUCTURES TO HAVE ACCESS.